-- Dedication of Lots 1 through 14 for the fee-simple development of a detached single-family residence on each lot; and, - Dedication of a Residential Access Street (Delray Ridge Lane), identified as Tract R, reserved for the Delray Ridge Homeowner's Associations, Inc. as a private street for drainage, ingress, and egress; and - Dedication of public right-of-way, Tract RW, a public right-of-way and for utility purposes; and - Dedication of open space tracts, Tracts L and L-1; and - Provision of easements for emergency and maintenance purposes for the City of Delray Beach, a public access easement for non-vehicular ingress and egress, general utility easements, a limited access easement, and maintenance easements. - The proposed Plat includes Tract RW as a public right of way, therefore, a landscape maintenance is required with the City.
+- Dedication of Lots 1 through 14 for the fee-simple development of a detached single-family residence on each lot; and - Dedication of a Residential Access Street (Delray Ridge Lane), identified as Tract R, reserved for the Delray Ridge Homeowner's Associations, Inc. as a private street for drainage, ingress, and egress; and - Dedication of public right-of-way, Tract RW, a public right-of-way (Delray Ridge Lane) and for utility purposes; and - Dedication of open space tracts for open space, drainage, and utility purposes: - o Tract L: Located north of Delray Ridge Lane at the northwest corner of the plat area and containing 28,023 square feet; - Tract L-1: Located between Lot 9 and Delray Ridge Lane and containing 2,809 square feet; - Tract L-2: Located south of Lot 14 and containing 1,419 square feet; and - o Tract L-3: Located south of Lot 1 and containing 2,003 square feet. - Provision of easements for emergency and maintenance purposes for the City of Delray Beach, a public access easement for non-vehicular ingress and egress, general utility easements, a limited access easement, and maintenance easements. - The proposed Plat includes Tract RW as a public right of way, therefore, a landscape maintenance is required with the City.
 According to the proposed Plat, the maintenance easements are reserved for Delray Ridge Homeowners' Association, Inc. for landscape, wall repair, drainage and utility purposes and are the perpetual maintenance obligation of the HOA.